Skip to main content

 Using someone else’s credit card is not advisable, as it could result in a chargeback and your offer could be at risk of being revoked.

-If you paid through flywire, you can access your official receipt through your flywire account.
-This can be used for Immigration purposes.
+If you paid through flywire, you can download your payment receipt directly from your Flywire account.
+This receipt may be used for immigration purposes.

-Only students who have paid their fees in compliance with their LOA will be permitted to register.
+• Only students who have paid their required fees as outlined in their LOA will be permitted to register.

 Instructions to apply for each of our scholarships and bursaries can be found on the specific scholarship/bursary’s page: